 All of these issues can be addressed with electromagnetic imaging of the resistivity.

 Applications of electromagnetics to port and coastal development

 Our systems for port and coastal development

-Geothermal energy is a non intermitent renewable energy .
+Geothermal energy is a non-intermittent renewable energy.
 High temperature geothermal reservoirs are mainly found in volcanic contexts.
-A lot of these area are in coastal areas or in border of lakes all over the world.
+A lot of these areas are in coastal areas or in close to lakes all over the world.
 High temperature geothermal sources can be used to develop a sustainable decarbonized source of electricity.
-This is particularly important for islands or remote areas.
+This decarbonized electricity is particularly important for islands or remote areas.

-The development of such project requires a good knowledge of the temperatures distribution in the soil.
-This challenge can be adressed by imaging the resistivity in the area.
-The main method used for this is Magnetellurics (MT).
+The development of such project requires a good knowledge of the temperatures’ distribution in the soil.
+This challenge can be addressed by imaging the resistivity in the area.
+The main method used for this is called magnetotellurics (MT).

-Magnetotellurics (MT) are widely used because this technique allows to image the the subsurface from a few tens of metres to several kilometres deep and does not require an active source.
+Magnetotellurics are widely used because this technique allows to image the subsurface from a few tens of meters to several kilometers deep and does not require an active source.

 Applications of electromagnetics to Oil & Gas

 Our active systems are particularly well suited to the Oil & Gas industry: